 You’re shooting for a range between 89 and 91 degrees, and you need to be precise.
 I took mine out of the water bath when it was 89 and it carried over (which is to say it continued to increase in temperature) almost two degrees.
 You’ll want to be mindful of that.

 Now just spread your chocolate out on the surface of your choice and wait for it to cool down.
 Here I’m using a sheet pan as I suggested and you can see I didn’t do much more than pour it out.
-The chocolate appears a little dull here, but I was gratified to find that it had a very nice brittle snap when I broke (and ate) it an hour later.
-Sadly, I can’t think of a way to demonstrate that over the internet.
+The chocolate appears a little dull here, but then I didn’t cool it in a mold, which helps the surface crystals form more orderly rows (which shine a bit).
+I was gratified to find that it had a very nice brittle snap when I broke (and ate) it an hour later.

 Something to avoid is putting tempered chocolate into the refrigerator before it’s hardened completely.
 As I said, gentle cooling is what gives the chocolate time to form a uniform crystal structure.
 You want to avoid spreading tempered chocolate on a refrigerated cake for the same reason.